Q1) What proportion of the UK’s greenhouse gas emissions come from transport?

 Full details about the new testing procedure can be viewed here.

-A5) In the UK the average CO2 emissions for cars registered for the first time in 2021 was 119.8g CO2/km using the WLTP measure, down 11.2 per cent compared with 2020.
-There has been a notable shift towards registering new zero emission vehicles from late 2020 onwards which has contributed to the recent reduction.
+A4) In the United Kingdom, the average CO2 emissions for cars registered for the first time in 2024 was 102.1 grams CO2/km using the WLTP measure.
+This is down 6.2 per cent compared with 2023.

 Source: Society of Motor Manufacturers and Traders – New Car Registrations